Saint-Denis-sur-Richelieu

 Saint-Denis-sur-Richelieu (/fr/, lit.
 'Saint-Denis on Richelieu') is a municipality in the southwestern part of Quebec, Canada on the Richelieu River in the Regional County Municipality of La Vallée-du-Richelieu.
-The population as of the Canada 2011 Census was 2,285.
+The population as of the Canada 2021 Census was 2,339.

 History

-In 1694, King Louis XIV granted the Seigneurie of Saint-Denis to the aristocrat French Army officer, Louis-François De Gannes, sieur de Falaise of Buxeuil, Vienne, France.
+In 1694, King Louis XIV granted the Seigneurie of Saint-Denis to the aristocratic French Army officer, Louis-François De Gannes, sieur de Falaise of Buxeuil, Vienne, France.
 He named his seigniory after his wife, Barbe Denys.

 A great stone Roman Catholic Saint-Denis Church was completed in 1796.

 On November 23, 1837, Saint-Denis-sur-Richelieu was the site of the murder of British courier, Lieutenant George Weir by Patriotes.
 Subsequently, the Patriotes, calling themselves The Sons of Liberty based on the American model, won a battle here against the British Army that marked the official beginning of the Lower Canada Rebellion.
 Today, Saint-Denis-sur-Richelieu has a museum called the Maison nationale des Patriotes, an interpretation centre that presents a history of the Patriotes movement that was led by the villager's most famous resident, Wolfred Nelson.

 On October 21s 2012, a monument to the memory of Louis-Joseph Papineau was unveiled in a park next to City Hall, along the river, by Québec Premiere Pauline Marois.